polyaxon/polyaxon/docs/integrations/jupyter-notebook.md

 status: published
 ---

+Polyaxon makes it easy to start Jupyter Notebooks on your projects for you and your team members.

 ## Overview

-Polyaxon makes it easy to start Jupyter Notebooks on your projects for you and your team members. users acn run notebook jobs on projects level, these jobs are subject to the same permissions of the project they belong to.
+Users can run notebook jobs on projects level, these jobs are subject to the same permissions of the project they belong to.

 > To learn more about polyaxon notebook CLI, run `polyaxon notebook --help`, or check the [command reference](/references/polyaxon-cli/notebook/)